Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 And I was able to succeed without Instagram.

-The following methods won’t be applicable to all types of photographers, but all types of photographers will be able to use some of these methods.
+The following methods won’t apply to all types of photographers, but all photographers will be able to use some of these methods.
 Wedding photographers, for example, may not care about interacting with publishers, but a blog, newsletter, and online portfolio are certainly applicable to them.

 Join a professional organization

-There are a number of professional photography organizations out there.
+There are several professional photography organizations out there.
 You’ll pay annual dues, but the resources you get from them are invaluable.

-I was with Professional Photographers of America for a while, but I found them to be catered more towards wedding and portrait photographers.
+I was with Professional Photographers of America for a while, but I found them to be catered more to wedding and portrait photographers.
 If that’s you, check them out.

 I’m now with American Photographic Artists, tailored more towards the documentary & photojournalistic photographers.
 Their San Francisco Chapter, of which I’m a member, has networking events going on all the time.
 And you’ll appear in a directory of photographers for editors searching for photographers like you.